earthpyy/raycast-air-quality/README.md

-# raycast-air-quality
+# Air Quality

-An air quality extension for Raycast
+Fetching air quality data from the [World Air Quality Index](https://waqi.info/).
+See more detail about API [here](https://aqicn.org/api/).